Five-year Goals and Associated Interim Benchmarks

 By 2021-22, UNC-Chapel Hill will improve its undergraduate degree efficiency to 25.7 over a base of 24.6.

-From UNC-Chapel Hill: Through admissions and financial-aid practices, as well as the commitment of faculty and staff, UNC-Chapel Hill encourages students to complete their degrees efficiently, thus reducing expenses to themselves, their families, and the people of North Carolina.
+From UNC-Chapel Hill: Through need-blind admissions and generous financial-aid practices, as well as the commitment of faculty and staff, UNC-Chapel Hill encourages students to complete their degrees efficiently, thus reducing expenses to themselves, their families, and the people of North Carolina.
 One measure of this efficiency is UNC-Chapel Hill’s strong graduation rates.
-Among new first-year students who enrolled in 2014, 85.6% graduated in four years.
+Among first-year students who enrolled in 2016, 84.8% graduated in four years.
 Another indicator is degree efficiency, which is measured by the number of degrees earned per 100 full-time-equivalent students.
 Higher enrollments of transfer students tend to increase degree efficiency, as does summer study, which the university is working to expand through scholarships.